 We love experimenting with new colours, but be sure to protect your nails.
 If your nails are damaged or you want to treat your nails, try the Essence Studio Nails Repairing Nail Oil, R44,95.
 It helps restore a healthy nail surface, and the argan oil deeply cares for and softens your cuticles.

 Step 7: Apply two coats of colour

 Choose your favourite nail polish or stay on trend with Essie’s new autumn collection.
 If you want to feel glam, try one of the pretty paints in the Rita Ora range by Rimmel, R59,95.
 It dries quickly and provides an ultra shiny pop of colour.

 Now to get painting!
 On each hand, start with your thumb and move on to your pinkie, following on to the other three nails.
 This will help you to focus and boost your precision while applying.
 Try to get maximum coverage without painting your skin.
 Make sure to apply thin coats to speed up drying and avoid smudging.
 Apply two coats to enjoy the full effect of the colour.

 This is a clear, glossy polish that protects against nicks and chips and makes the colour last longer too.
 Always smudging and chipping?
 Try the Sally Hansen Insta-Dri Chip Resistant Top Coat, R89,95.
 It dries in 60 seconds and works to harden your nails, protect your colour and resist chips.

 If you haven’t perfected the art of application quite like your beauty therapist, no pressure.
 Take your time and simply clean up the edges with a cotton bud.
 Even the pros slip up from time to time, so don’t be disheartened.
 Remember, practice makes perfect.

 Tip: Take a few minutes to touch up your manicure every other day with a single layer of top coat.
-This can make all the difference in keeping up that “from the salon” appearance and durability.
+Enjoy a “fresh from the salon” appearance for longer.

 Seal the deal…